-Suya is generally made by grilling spiced meat over red-hot coal in Nigeria, but you can get the same result if you have a simple griller or oven with grill compartment.
+Suya is generally made by grilling spiced meat over red-hot coal in Nigeria, but you can get the same result if you have a simple griller or oven with a grill compartment.

 Suya is actually easy to make, as long as you can lay your hands on the spice and any meat of choice.
-Usually, it was made with beef but in recent times I have seen chicken suya and even that from bush meat.
-Imagine that. 😀
+Usually, it was made with beef but in recent times I have seen chicken suya and even that from bush meat. 😀

 Ingredients For Nigerian Beef Suya

-- 2 cubes of knorr
+2 seasoning cubes

-- Ground dried pepper (optional)(optional)
+Ground dried pepper (optional)

-- Suya sticks (optional)
+Suya sticks (optional)

 vegetable oil (100ml)

 It is actually possible to mix your own suya spice but it is not necessary if you live in Nigeria.
 If you don’t live in Nigeria you can still purchase the spice from most online shops.

 Wash the beef properly and slice into thin fillets, you can easily do this with a kitchen knife.
 You can see the picture below.
-If you are using chicken, you just need to apply the spices on the chicken, you don’t need to slice into fillet as is the case with beef.
+If you are using chicken, you just need to apply the spices to the chicken, you don’t need to slice into fillet as is the case with beef.

-Stake the beef on the sticks and sprinkle the mixed spice all around it, sprinkle evenly on both sides and commence with the grilling part.
+Stake the beef on the sticks and sprinkle the mixed spice all around it, sprinkle evenly on both sides, and commence with the grilling part.

 Use a kitchen brush to rob the vegetable oil on the beef before grilling; this actually helps the grilling process.